 Target stressors and avoid them if at all possible.
-For example, do your gift shopping earlier during the year, or order online instead of facing shopping centre crowds.
+For example, do your gift shopping earlier during the year or order online instead of facing shopping center crowds.

 For everything else, take a deep breath.
-Accept that this is a stressful time—especially with diabetes!—and then build your game plan:
+Accept that this is a stressful time—especially when you are living with diabetes!—and then build your game plan:

-- MEALS.
+- Meals.
 Is dinner running late?
-At your usual meal time, eat a snack containing 15 to 30 g of carbohydrate and some protein.
-Then, enjoy dinner and leave yourself some slack: allow for the inevitable treats, such as Aunt Susan’s cake.
+At your usual meal time, eat a snack containing 15 to 30g of carbohydrate as well as protein.
+Then, enjoy dinner and leave yourself some slack: allow for the inevitable treats, such as Aunt’s cake.

 Your preparation is fool-proof.
-But if Uncle Stan gets on your nerves, don’t let it get to you.
-After all, Christmas comes but once a year!
+But if Uncle gets on your nerves, don’t let it get to you.
+After all, the Holidays comes once a year!

 American Diabetes Association (2014).
 Healthy Living.
 Retrieved from: http://www.diabetesforecast.org/2014/08-aug/5-ways-to-avoid-diabetes.html?loc=morefrom&__utma=227028104.483721962.1421357932.1421357932.1421357932.1&__utmb=227028188.8.131.521357932&__utmc=227028104&__utmx=&__utmz=227028104.1421357932.1.1.utmcsr=(direct)|utmccn=(direct)|utmcmd=(none)&__utmv=-&__utmk=223731608.
 Accessed June 24 2021.